Frequently Asked Questions

 Timeline

-Funding
+Cost & Funding

 • Yes.
 The Bridge Authority is planning to approach one of the states after the new bridge is built.
-The authority is designing the bridge to meet minimum Oregon and Washington design standards to allow one of the states to take ownership.
+The authority is designing the bridge to meet Oregon and Washington design standards to allow one of the states to take ownership.

 Tolling

-• As of June 2024, the project has raised about $2.7 million from tolls.
+• As of fall 2024, the project has raised about $4.3 million from the 2023 toll increase.

 • The Bridge Authority has not yet made that decision.
-The Authority is committed to ensuring the tolls stay as low as possible, and will set the new tolls based on the finances of the project when the bridge opens.
+The Authority is committed to ensuring the tolls stay as low as possible and will set the new tolls based on the finances of the project when the bridge opens.
 The Authority will establish tolling policies for the bridge to ensure that revenue keeps up with maintenance and operations costs, as well as inflation, while also ensuring repayment of any debt.
 It is likely tolls on the bridge will need to increase from current rates.

 Even if the project were to receive more grants than expected, and therefore didn’t need to take out a loan at all, tolls would still be necessary on the new bridge to cover ongoing operations and maintenance.

-• No. Because the bridge is partly funded by federal grants, the Bridge Authority will be governed by federal regulations that require it to use the toll revenue collected solely for the new bridge.
+• No. Because the bridge is partly funded by federal funds, the Bridge Authority will be governed by federal regulations that require it to use the toll revenue collected solely for the new bridge.

 • The Bridge Authority will need to determine a long-term financial strategy for the operations, maintenance and replacement of the bridge, as well as debt repayment.
 This strategy will determine future tolls, and the public will have a chance to provide feedback on this strategy as it is developed.

 • The authority is currently the sole decision-maker for setting toll rates on the new bridge.
-However, the Port of Hood River, as owner and operator of the current bridge, controls the toll rates and the revenue from tolls enacted prior to September 2023.
+However, the Port of Hood River, as owner and operator of the existing bridge, controls the toll rates and the revenue from tolls enacted prior to September 2023.

 • The bridge authority has not yet made a decision on this.